thespamer/pov-finance-sandbox/README.md

 ### How to Run
 1. Navigate to the `frontend` directory.
 2. Run `npm install` to install dependencies.
 3. Run `npm start` to start the application.
+Check for (NODE_OPTIONS=--openssl-legacy-provider npm start) for engines newer than v8.

 ## Testing
 Scripts are provided in the `scripts` directory to test the API endpoints using curl.